huggingface/blog/mms_adapters.md

 Meta AI's most recent release, [**Massive Multilingual Speech (MMS)**](https://ai.facebook.com/blog/multilingual-model-speech-recognition/) by *Vineel Pratap, Andros Tjandra, Bowen Shi, et al.* takes multi-lingual speech representations to a new level.
 Over 1,100 spoken languages can be identified, transcribed and generated with the various [language identification, speech recognition, and text-to-speech checkpoints released](https://huggingface.co/models?other=mms).

+In this blog post, we show how MMS's Adapter training achieves astonishingly low word error rates after just 10-20 minutes of fine-tuning.

+For low-resource languages, we **strongly** recommend using MMS' Adapter training as opposed to fine-tuning the whole model as is done in ["Fine-tuning XLS-R on Multi-Lingual ASR"](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2).

+In our experiments, MMS' Adapter training is both more memory efficient, more robust and yields better performance for low-resource languages.
+For medium to high resource languages it can still be advantegous to fine-tune the whole checkpoint instead of using Adapter layers though.

 ![wav2vec2_structure](/blog/assets/151_mms/mms_map.png)

+## **Preserving the world's language diversity**

+According to https://www.ethnologue.com/ around 3000, or 40% of all "living" languages, are endangered due to fewer and fewer native speakers.
+This trend will only continue in an increasingly globalized world.

+**MMS** is capable of transcribing many languages which are endangered, such as *Ari* or *Kaivi*.
+In the future, MMS can play a vital role in keeping languages alive by helping the remaining speakers to create written records and communicating in their native tongue.

+To adapt to 1000+ different vocabularies, **MMS** uses of Adapters - a training method where only a small fraction of model weights are trained.

+Adapter layers act like linguistic bridges, enabling the model to leverage knowledge from one language when deciphering another.

+## **Fine-tuning MMS**

 **MMS** unsupervised checkpoints were pre-trained on more than **half a million** hours of audio in over **1,400** languages, ranging from 300 million to one billion parameters.